HenriqueBBrum/Calculator/README.md

 # Calculator
-A calculator with a pretty interface and standard operation and sounds using SFML
+A calculator with a pretty interface and standard operation.
+It also has sounds.
+Using SFML